sooox-cc/ServerSeekerV2/README.md

 ServerSeekerV2 is a complete rewrite of the original ServerSeeker but faster and better with more features.
 ServerSeekerV2 is written in Rust allowing it to be blazingly fast and memory safe. 🦀 🚀

+## Features

+- Rescanning.
+SSV2 Can rescan already found servers for the most up-to-date results (updates every few minutes)
+- Performance.
+SSV2 is significantly faster than the original ServerSeeker.
+- Open Source.
+Unlike the original, SSV2 and all it's related projects are fully open source.
+- Advanced MOTD Parsing.
+Weather a servers description is really complex and has lots of formatting or a simple string, it will be built into a string with Minecraft style text formatting codes applied in place. both raw descriptions and formatted descriptions are saved in the database.
+- Automatic opting out.
+Unlike the original ServerSeeker where you had to join a discord server and request your server be removed.
+You can automatically remove yourself from the database and prevent further scans by modifying your servers MOTD.
+- Self Hostable.
+Host your own scanning instance and find your own servers!
+(See below for warnings against running this on a residential network)

 # For people just looking to not be scanned anymore

-You can add "§b§d§f§d§b" anywhere to your servers description by changing the ``server.properties`` file.
+You can add "§b§d§f§d§b" to the end of your servers description by changing the ``server.properties`` file.
 This change is invisible to the client and won't change the look of your servers description *in most cases.*

-If you add mods that change the way your server formats it's status responses (Such as MiniMOTD), it may not work.
-You can add this string anywhere in the servers description.
-This will stop all join attempts from SSV2 on your server as long as that is in the servers description, and you won't be added to the database.

 Additionally having this in your servers description **Will remove you from the database as well** if you were previously scanned.
 The next time your server is found, it will automatically remove it from the database.
 Easy!

 If something is wrong, or you're still being scanned after adding the above string to your servers description join my [Matrix Space](https://matrix.to/#/#projects:funtimes909.xyz) and message ``@me:funtimes909.xyz`` directly.